Professor Jana Funke

 My research focuses on modernist literature and culture, the history of sexuality, sexual science and medicine, and feminist studies and queer theory.
-I am currently completing three monographs: Sexological Modernism: Queer Feminism and Sexual Science (Edinburgh University Press, 2023), Sexperts: A History of Sexology (Reaktion Press, 2023) and a book on the interdisciplinary history of sexology jointly authored with Professor Kate Fisher.
-I am also co-editing (with Dr Elizabeth English and Dr Sarah Parker) a new edited collection entitled Interrogating Lesbian Modernisms: Histories, Forms, Genres (Edinburgh University Press, 2023) and (with Dr Hannah Roche) the first ever critical edition of Radclyffe Hall's The Well of Loneliness (Oxford University Press, 2023).
+I am currently completing three monographs: Sexological Modernism: Queer Feminism and Sexual Science (Edinburgh University Press, 2024), Sexperts: A History of Sexology (Reaktion Press, 2024) and a book on the interdisciplinary history of sexology jointly authored with Professor Kate Fisher.
+I have just finished co-editing (with Dr Elizabeth English and Dr Sarah Parker) a new edited collection entitled Interrogating Lesbian Modernisms: Histories, Forms, Genres (Edinburgh University Press, 2023) and am in the final stages of completing (with Dr Hannah Roche) the first ever critical edition of Radclyffe Hall's The Well of Loneliness (Oxford University Press, 2024).

 In 2015, I was awarded a Wellcome Trust Joint Investigator Award to direct (together with Kate Fisher) a seven-year project on the cross-disciplinary history of sexual science.
 In 2014, I was selected to participate in the AHRC and Wellcome Trust-funded New Generations in Medical Humanities Programme.
 I am strongly committed to making my research accessible to wider audiences and collaborating with non-academic publics.
 Past work includes Orlando: The Queer Element (led by Clay & Diamonds), the Transvengers (led by Gendered Intelligence), Dangerous Influences (in collaboration with Dreadnought South West) and various contributions to the Wellcome Collection’s Institute of Sexology Exhibition and its engagement programme, Sexology Season.
 I also co-directed the Transformations project (2019-2020) in collaboration with Gendered Intelligence and artist Jason Barker, which resulted in the Adventures in Time and Gender podcast and website.
 From 2020-2022, I co-directed the Out and About: Queering the Museum project in collaboration with socially engaged artist Natalie McGrath and the Royal Albert Memorial Museum in Exeter.